N154RLSEAMAX AIRCRAFT LTDA SEAMAX M-222025-05-17 NTSB Accident Report

 Analysis

 On May 17, 2025, about 1600 eastern daylight time, a special light sport amphibious Seamax M-22 airplane, N154RL, was substantially damaged when it was involved in an accident near Dahlgren, Virginia.
 The pilot sustained serious injuries.
-The airplane was being operated as a Title 14 Code of Federal Regulations Part 91 personal flight.
+The airplane was operated as a Title 14 Code of Federal Regulations Part 91 personal flight.

-The engine, mounted on top of the airframe in a pusher configuration, was exposed to fire near the propeller side of the engine, however, the engine was largely intact, and most thermal damage was limited to plastics and wiring insulation.
-Engine crankshaft and valve action continuity was confirmed.
-The spark plugs showed normal wear.
-The engine appeared well lubricated, and the oil tank (dry sump forced lubrication system) was intact and full of oil.
+The engine was mounted on top of the airframe in a pusher configuration and was exposed to fire near the propeller side of the engine; however, the engine was largely intact, and most of the thermal damage was limited to plastic and wiring insulation.
+There was no evidence of a preimpact engine or airframe fire.

 Data Source